 Listen

-The most valuable skill in any conflict you are engaged in especially with yourself is deep listening.
-After the challenge, my body was talking to me and trying to teach me something about myself and I needed to listen.
+The most valuable skill in any conflict you are engaged in, especially with yourself, is deep listening.
+After a particular challenge, my body was talking to me and trying to teach me something about myself and I needed to listen.
 Not judge, but really listen.

 Take a Step Back